Click on a flyer to find out more...

 Please visit our Get Involved page to find out more.

 What We Do

-Tonic runs two choirs – the Tonic Ska Choir and the Tonic Punk Choir.
-The choirs regularly perform at gigs, festivals, rallies and events, as well as recording covers in a professional recording studio.
+We have two choirs – the Tonic Ska Choir and the Tonic Punk Choir.
+The choirs perform at gigs, festivals, rallies and events, as well as recording covers in a professional recording studio.

 We raise awareness, run campaigns and promote our cause at fundraisers, festivals and arts-based events.
 We also perform at these events to showcase the work that we do, giving our Tonic community the opportunity to perform in a safe and supportive environment.
 Much of our outreach work is done in association with artists, bands, venues and event organisers.
 We have established an excellent reputation within the music industry.

 Our Tonic Rider programme promotes good mental health in the music industry by providing mental health support both remotely and at venues.
 The support includes mental health guides, Tonic stands at events, Mental Health First Aid training, and a peer support group.

 Our Never Mind the Stigma campaign provides pop-up Tonic stands at gigs, festivals and events.
 We provide information, promote our cause, and raise funds to keep Tonic services free for those in need – we have always excelled at raising funds through grassroots activity.
 The presence of our stands at events helps to increase awareness, encourage discussion and reduce stigma.

 We sell Tonic branded merchandise to raise awareness, promote our cause and generate income.

 We offer volunteering opportunities, both in-house and at events, providing people with transferable skills that can help them find employment.
 We also offer student placements.

 We provide fundraising opportunities, including skydiving and wingwalking.
 The Tonic Rider was launched with funds raised at our annual Tonic wingwalking event – Barry’s Flying Circus.